ayyoob/mudgee/README.md

 # Configurations

 We generate MUD profile for a device by monitoring its traffic trace.

+Sample mud config is provided:
+    pcap location, device mac, device name, gateway mac and gateway ip details needs to be passed through the config.

     "pcapLocation": "absolute file path of the pcap"